 The test results showed the following from most stiff (2.77GPa) to least (2.55GPa):

-In regards to material strength the researchers saw a greater difference, ranging from 105MPa to 54MPa.
+With regard to material strength, the researchers saw a greater difference, ranging from 105MPa to 54MPa.
 Here are the results:

 3D printing is both an art and a science and one cannot rely solely on the MakerBot or RepRap machine to print excellent parts; know your science and practice the art.
 Want to learn more?
 Check out the Fictiv Capabilities Guide!